kamilz12/Vehicle_Catalog/README.md

-# Vehicle_Catalog
-Vehicle Catalog is a catalog of cars and motocycles.
-It's allow us to add new vehicles and show information about them.
-It was based on OOP paradigms with using polymporhism and inheritance in C++ programming language.
-We can add to our catalog brand, model, year of production, count of wheels and much more things for indivudal type of our vehicle.
-At the moment, there are plans to create a GUI and add the ability to delete, edit, save and read information from the file.
+Vehicle Catalog - C++ Project

+Vehicle Catalog is a C++ program that allows users to create and manage a catalog of cars and motorcycles.
+The program leverages object-oriented programming (OOP) principles, including polymorphism and templates, to efficiently handle different types of vehicles.
+Key Features

-    Vehicle Class: This is an abstract base class that represents a generic vehicle.
-It contains common attributes like brand, model, vehProductionYear, and wheelCount.
-It also has a pure virtual function toText() that needs to be implemented in derived classes.
+    Vehicle Class: This is an abstract base class representing a generic vehicle.
+It holds common attributes like brand, model, year of production, and wheel count.
+It also defines a pure virtual function toText() that must be implemented in derived classes.

-    Motocycle Class: This class is derived from Vehicle and represents a motorcycle.
-It has additional attributes specific to motorcycles, such as vMax (maximum speed) and type.
+    Cars Class: Derived from the Vehicle class, this class represents a car.
+It includes additional attributes specific to cars, such as the type of drive train and possible total weight.

-    Cars Class: This class is also derived from Vehicle and represents a car.
-It has additional attributes specific to cars, such as driveTrain and possibleTotalWeight.
+    Motocycle Class: Also derived from the Vehicle class, this class represents a motorcycle.
+It contains additional attributes specific to motorcycles, such as maximum speed (vMax) and type.

-    VehicleCatalog Class: This class is responsible for managing the collection of vehicles.
-It uses a map to store vehicles with unique IDs as keys.
-It has methods to add vehicles to the catalog, display information about the vehicles in the catalog, and access a specific vehicle by its ID.
+    VehicleCatalog Class: This class manages the collection of vehicles using a map to store vehicles with unique IDs as keys.
+It provides methods to add vehicles to the catalog, display information about them, and access specific vehicles by their IDs.

-The main function initializes a VehicleCatalog object, adds cars to the catalog through user input, and then displays information about all the vehicles in the catalog.

-The program allows users to create a catalog of cars and motorcycles, providing details such as brand, model, production year, wheel count, and other specific attributes based on the vehicle type.
-It then organizes and displays this information in a structured manner.
+    Template Functions: The project utilizes template functions to enable users to input data for both Cars and Motocycles efficiently.

+Usage

+    Clone the repository to your local machine.
+    Compile the C++ source files using your preferred compiler.
+    Run the executable to launch the Vehicle Catalog program.
+    Follow the on-screen instructions to add vehicles to the catalog.

+Future Improvements

+    Implement a graphical user interface (GUI) for a more user-friendly experience.
+    Add functionalities for vehicle deletion, editing, saving, and reading information from file.
+    Allow users to search and sort the vehicle catalog based on specific criteria.